Israel, Hamas, And National Security In The Middle East | Ron Grobman | One American Podcast #8

 Yeah, something like that.

-And they pay them Israeli minimum wage or higher, which is a lot, which is usually double what they would get paid in their little villages or wherever dude doing with with benefits and so on and so forth.
+And they pay them Israeli minimum wage or higher, which is a lot, which is usually double what they would get paid in their little villages or wherever doing with benefits and so on and so forth.

 So that's first and foremost.